-Donald R. Taylor, MSc., PG, SME, Chief Executive Officer of the Company, a qualified person for the purposes of NI 43-101, has reviewed and approved certain scientific and technical information made in filings made by the Company under NI 51-102 in the most recently completed financial year.
+Donald R. Taylor, MSc., PG, SME, Chief Executive Officer of the Company, a qualified person for the purposes of NI 43-101, has reviewed and approved the scientific and technical disclosure in this AIF outside of the section titled "Empire State Mine" as well as certain scientific and technical information made in filings made by the Company under NI 51-102 in the most recently completed financial year.
 Mr. Taylor is a Director and officer of the Company.
-As of the date of this AIF, Mr. Taylor owns, beneficially, directly or indirectly, 4,778,571 common shares of the Company, 964,285 Warrants and 900,000 stock options, each to acquire one common share of the Company.
+As of the date of this AIF, Mr. Taylor owns, beneficially, directly or indirectly, 4,978,571 common shares of the Company, 964,285 Warrants and 900,000 stock options, each to acquire one common share of the Company.